zachlasiuk/arm-software-developers-ads/content/install-tools/streamline.md

 Install Arm Development Studio using the instructions in the [Arm Development Studio Getting Started Guide](https://developer.arm.com/documentation/101469/latest/Installing-and-configuring-Arm-Development-Studio).
 See also [this article](../armds/).

 If using an Android target, you must install Android Debug Bridge(adb) available with [Android SDK platform tools](https://developer.android.com/studio/releases/platform-tools).

 Add the path to the downloaded Android SDK platform tools directory to your `PATH` environment variable.

 ## Setting up product license

 Arm Mobile Studio is available as a free starter edition which is not license managed.

-If using [Professional Edition](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio#Editions), see the supplied readme for license setup instructions.
+If using [Mobile Studio Professional Edition](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio#Editions), see the supplied readme for license setup instructions.

 Arm Development Studio is license managed.
 License setup instructions are available [here](../license/).